gebbber/useTranslate/README.md

 `useTranslate` uses React 'context' to pick up the language chosen by the `<Localize>` component, and translates an object full of message objects.

-Best practice for defining your language assets is to keep them close to where they're used&mdash;in the component.
-They go nicely out of the way at the end of the component file.
-You import `useTranslate`, define a `Messages` object outside of your render function (object name is up to you), and feed `Messages` to `useTranslate` when you run the render function.
+A good practice for defining your language assets is to keep them close to where they're used, such as in the component&mdash;they go nicely at the end of the component file if you're only working with a few messages and languages.
+You could also split them into an include file, and export the `Messages` object from `./Component-messages.js` or similar.
+Once you've imported `useTranslate` and you have the `Messages` object, feed `Messages` to `useTranslate` when you run the render function and it translates your messages for you.

 `useTranslate` returns an object full of messages translated to the currently-selected language.
 If you store the result in a separate object called `Message` (singular), then the code is nicely readable: (same example as above)